legatdestr/yii1/README.md

 # Yii1 EmSearchField

 EmSearchField - it is a very simple Yii widget.
-It renderes HTML like:
+It renderes HTML like this:
 ```html
 <div class="emSearchField">
     <input type="search" value="" name="organization-search" id="organization-search">